**The We are Cambridge Celebration has been postponed until 2021.**

 At present there is no large-scale arts fund supporting creative initiatives in Cambridge.
 The Foundation aspires to generate a significant Cultural Capital Fund that can support the creative fabric of the city by sparking creativity and imagination in youth ages 3 to 19 through innovative programs that ignite self-expression, discovery, and leadership in social change, and bolster families and inclusion; elevating and sustaining Central Square, a designated Massachusetts Cultural District and the only one in Cambridge; ensuring the viability of the local arts and culture ecosystem to foster creativity and innovation through artist residencies, fellowships for cross-sector work, and community-building initiatives.

-The Cambridge Cultural Visionaries will be honored at the Foundation’s 2020 We are Cambridge celebration on April 16 at the Boston Marriot Cambridge in Kendall Square with presentations and performances by Cambridge-based artists, an original documentary film project that pays tribute to the visionaries’ contributions, and an original work of art by award-winning Cambridge-based illustrator Louisa Bertman.
+The Cambridge Cultural Visionaries will be honored at the Foundation’s 2021 We are Cambridge celebration with presentations and performances by Cambridge-based artists, an original documentary film project that pays tribute to the visionaries’ contributions, and an original work of art by award-winning Cambridge-based illustrator Louisa Bertman.
 The Foundation’s annual event draws hundreds of civic leaders from across the city’s sectors to raise awareness of the challenges the city faces and the solutions made possible through philanthropy, collective giving, and collaborative problem-solving at the Foundation.

 “Visionaries dream big, help us see the world through different lenses, and imagine future possibilities.
 This extraordinarily creative group of people hold the essence of our city’s collective memory and have done so much to contribute to the city’s rich cultural fabric.
 We want to preserve and build upon their beliefs in art for the common good,” said Rick Harriman, Chairman of the Cambridge Community Foundation.